Complaints policy

 3 - Policy statement

-• We hope that a customer never has to let us know something has not gone well or that they have been let down by us.
+• We hope that a customer never has to let us know that something has not gone well or that they have been let down by us.
 But if it happens, we need to make it right.

 • Complaints relating to safeguarding shall be resolved through the measures set out in our Safeguarding policy.